jguidoux/kubernetes-setup-tutorial/dashboard/README.md

 ## Objective

 Adding the kubernetes UI to the cluster.
-Complete documentation can be found [here](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/)
+The complete documentation can be found [here](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/)

 ## Installation